krestfield/certdog-cert/README.md

 * certdogUrl

 The URL of the certdog installation's api.
-If using the Docker image the default setting will operate OK
+If using the Docker image use https://127/0/0/1/certdog/api

 * certIssuer

-The name of the certificate issuer as configured in certdog (e.g. Certdog TLS Issuer)
+The name of the certificate issuer as configured in certdog (e.g. Certdog TLS)

 * renewalDays